Hagar-mustafa/DrGreish/README.md

 # DrGreishTInterview
-# This is Simple project using Asp.Net core 5 MVC
+This is a Simple project using Asp.Net core 5 MVC ReceivedSample Table
-# ReceivedSample Table